-The ALS Society of Manitoba also maintains a lending library.
+The ALS Society of Manitoba maintains a lending library.
 The Society’s library consists of books, videos and brochures about ALS/MND, individual experiences with the disease, coping with disabilities and grief.
-There are also a number of booklets on strategies for breathing, eating, drinking and swallowing as well as information on communication and mobility.
-To borrow materials, please contact ALS Society of Manitoba office at 204-831-1510 or email: HOPE@alsmb.ca.
+There are also a number of booklets specially designed to help children and teens who have a family member living with ALS/MND; in addition to booklets on strategies for breathing, eating, drinking and swallowing as well as information on communication and mobility.
+To borrow materials, please Contact Us.

-For more information or to RSVP please call 204-831-1510 or email email@example.com.
+For more information or to RSVP please Contact Us.

-When getting enough nutrition and fluids to meet your needs becomes difficult, a Percutaneous Endoscopic Gastrostomy (PEG) tube may be recommended to you.
+When getting enough nutrition and fluids to meet your daily needs becomes difficult, a Percutaneous Endoscopic Gastrostomy (PEG) tube may be recommended to you.
 A PEG tube is sometimes referred to as a stomach feeding tube.

-In Manitoba the formula that you would consume through the PEG Tube is provided by the Manitoba Home Nutrition Program at no charge.
+In Manitoba, the formula that you would consume through the PEG Tube is provided by the Manitoba Home Nutrition Program at no charge.
 The ALS Society of Manitoba would provide the tube feeding bags, different size syringes and any connectors if needed, plus other supplies at no charge to clients.

 The VFAF program is a program designed to match trained caregiver support volunteers to a person living with ALS/MND and their family members.
-These volunteers would provide practical assistance and advocate for the care giving family, saving them time, energy and allowing them to focus on their relationships and major issues of care.
+These volunteers would provide practical assistance and advocate for the caregiving family, saving them time, energy and allowing them to focus on their relationships and major issues of care.
 As well, these volunteers might also help to mobilize other community resources, but would not provide direct patient care.
-It is anticipated that the volunteer would develop relationships with various members of the care giving family and would provide support even after the death of the person living with ALS/MND.
+It is anticipated that the volunteer would develop relationships with various members of the caregiving family and would provide support even after the death of the person living with ALS/MND.

 ***This program is being updated at this time***